 I like to have a snack for morning and afternoon tea.
 If I don’t, come lunch and dinner time I tend to over eat.
-So I always make sure I have healthy little snacks that will get me through the day with long lasting energy.
+So I always make sure I have healthy little snacks such as bliss balls that will get me through the day with long lasting energy.

 So to save money, and control what exactly goes into is them I make them each week at home.
 All you need is a blender, some nuts and some sweetness.
 It literally takes 1 minute to blitz in the blender and then a couple of minutes to form into balls.
 Easy.